#KimKardashian Wants #KanyeWest To Kick Out #Tyga In His Record Label After Split With #KylieJenner

 Kim Kardashian definitely has Kylie Jenner’s back as she reportedly pressured her husband, Kanye West, to kick Tyga off of his record label after his controversial split with her younger sister.

-Numerous reports claimed that Kylie and Tyga’s breakup has caused a major rift in the Kardashian-Jenner clan with some family members allegedly taking sides.
+Numerous reports claimed that Kylie and Tyga’s breakup haD caused a major rift in the Kardashian-Jenner clan with some family members allegedly taking sides.
 That might be the case for Kim as the Keeping Up With The Kardashians star has been rumored to be backing up her younger sister.
 Apparently, Kardashian wants to send the message loud and clear that her loyalty lies with Jenner.

 Rumors claimed that the mother of two has been urging her husband to ditch Tyga and drop him from his record label.
 Apparently, Kim thinks that having Tyga on her husband’s Label not only make things complicated for her family but also adds up Kanye’s stress.